 Description: No medical underwriting required.

-Features: Designed for individuals who may have difficulty obtaining coverage elsewhere due to health issues.
+Designed for individuals who may have difficulty obtaining coverage elsewhere due to health issues.
 Typically has higher premiums and lower death benefits.

 Use Cases: Suitable for those with pre-existing health conditions.